 - Mix cold water and sugar very well and chill until ready to use.
 This step can be done ahead of time.

-- Wash limes thoroughly with soap (I just use hand-dishwashing soap or regular hand soap); you need the soap to get the wax and pesticides off of the limes because you're using the WHOLE lime, baby.
+- Wash limes thoroughly with soap (hand-dishwashing soap or regular hand soap works great).
 Cut the ends off the limes and then cut each lime into 8ths.